NanaLange/CL-HAABSA/README.md

 - lcrModelInverse.py: Tensorflow implementation for the LCR-Rot-inv algorithm.

 - lcrModelAlt_hierarchical_v1, lcrModelAlt_hierarchical_v2, lcrModelAlt_hierarchical_v3, and lcrModelAlt_hierarchical_v4: Tensorflow implementation for the LCR-Rot-hop algorithm with hierarchical attention.
 The number stands for which method for hierarchical attention is used (see HAABSA++ paper).
-In CL-HAABSA++, we use method 4, so lcrModelAlt_hierarchical_v4.
+In CL-HAABSA++, we use an altered version of lcrModelAlt_hierarchical_v4, which is discussed next.

-- lcrModelAlt curr
+- lcrModelAlt_hierarchical_v4_trainevaltest.py: Tensorflow implementation for the LCR-Rot-hop algorithm with hierarchical attention (method 4).
+In contrary to the methods discussed before, this program takes as input not only train and test data, but also validation data.
+The train data should be split in train (80%) and validation (20%) before running this method.
+The validation data is needed to decide when the model has converged.

+- lcrModelAlt_hierarchical_v4_baby_steps.py and lcrModelAlt_hierarchical_v4_one_pass.py: Tensorflow implementation for the LCR-Rot-hop algorithm with hierarchical attention (method 4) with the *baby steps* curriculum strategy implemented.
+For every bucket, or combination of buckets, data, the optimal hyperparameters can be set in this file.
+Furthermore, the indices sorted by their curriculum scores has to be added as input.

+- lcrModelAlt_hierarchical_hyper_opt.py: Tensorflow implementation for the LCR-Rot-hop algorithm with hierarchical attention (method 4) that can be used for the hyperparameter optimization of the buckets of training data.

 - auxModel.py: the auxiliary feed-forward model used to compute the curriculum scores of the instances.

 - getCurriculumHyperData.py: program that uses the curriculum scores to divide the training data in *k* buckets, for *k*=1,..,10.
 For every bucket of data, the data is separated in a train and an evaluation set (80-20%) and saved in new files.
 These files can then be used to optimize the hyperparameters for every bucket of data, using main_hyper.py.

 - hyperOpt.py: implementation of HyperOpt to optimize the hyperparameters of the auxiliary feed-forward model used for curriculum learning.

+- sentiWordNet.py: file used to determine the SentiWordNet features for every sentence.
+These features can be fed into auxModel.py to obtain the curriculum scores for the instances.

 - att_layer.py, nn_layer.py, utils.py: programs that declare additional functions used by the machine learning algorithms.